Context

 Key responsibilities included:

-With PM, engineers, and various stakeholders to define key moments of personalization
+- 🧠 Facilitated workshops - with PM, engineering, and stakeholders to define key moments of personalization.

 Solution

-We streamlined and personalized the onboarding experience, introducing:
+We streamlined and personalized the onboarding experience by introducing:

 Impact